sahmedhusain/01-connecthub/README.md

 [![Docker](https://img.shields.io/badge/Docker-Compose-blue)](https://www.docker.com/)
 [![OAuth2](https://img.shields.io/badge/OAuth2-2.0-blue)](https://oauth.net/2/)

-Welcome to **01 ConnectHub**, a web-based forum application built with Go.
-This platform lets users create accounts, share posts, leave comments, and interact with each other in a safe and organized way.
-Whether you want to discuss topics, share ideas, or build a community, 01 ConnectHub makes it easy and fun.
+Welcome to **01 ConnectHub**, a full‑stack web forum application built with **Go**, designed to bring people together through structured discussions and shared ideas.
+The platform allows users to create accounts, publish posts, participate in conversations through comments, and express feedback using likes and dislikes — all within a secure and well‑organized environment.

+Rather than focusing only on visual presentation, 01 ConnectHub places strong emphasis on **backend architecture, data integrity, and user management**.
+The project was built as a realistic forum system, reflecting how modern community platforms handle authentication, content moderation, and user interactions while maintaining simplicity and clarity in the user experience.

 ## ✨ Features

+01 ConnectHub brings together the essential features expected from a modern discussion platform.
+Each feature was implemented with a focus on security, usability, and maintainability, reflecting real‑world web application behavior rather than simplified demos.

 Here are the main features that make 01 ConnectHub special:

-- **User Registration and Login** 🔐: Users can sign up with an email, username, and password.
+- **User Registration and Login** 🔐: Users can create accounts using an email, username, and password, enabling secure access to the platform.
 Passwords are securely encrypted using bcrypt hashing to protect against breaches.
 Sessions are managed with cookies that expire, ensuring users stay logged in safely.
 Social login via Google or GitHub is also available using OAuth2, making it easy to join without creating a new password.

 - **Creating and Managing Posts** 📝: Logged-in users can write posts with titles, content, and categories.
 Posts can be edited or deleted by the author.
 Categories help organize content, like "General Discussion" or "Tech Talk".

 - **Comments on Posts** 💬: Add comments to posts to start discussions.
 Comments are threaded, so replies are easy to follow.
 Users can comment on posts to share opinions or ask questions.

 - **Liking and Disliking** 👍👎: Show what you think by liking or disliking posts and comments.
 The total likes and dislikes are visible to everyone, helping highlight popular content.

 - **Image Uploads** 🖼️: Attach images to your posts to make them more visual and engaging.
 Images are uploaded securely using Go's multipart form handling, stored in the server's file system, and served efficiently.

   Supported formats include common image types like JPEG and PNG, with size limits to prevent abuse.

 - **Moderation Tools** 🛡️: Admins and moderators have special powers to manage the forum.
 They can delete inappropriate posts or comments, ban users, and report content.
 Moderation helps keep the community safe and respectful.
 Roles are assigned based on user permissions in the database.

 - **Filtering Posts** 🔍: Find posts easily by category, your own posts, liked posts, or posts you've commented on.
 This helps you discover relevant content quickly without scrolling through everything.

 - **Notifications** 🔔: Get notified about new comments on your posts or other interactions.
 Notifications appear on the user's profile page.

 - **Security Measures** 🔒: The site protects against common web threats like CSRF attacks using tokens, input validation to prevent SQL injection, and secure password handling.

 - **Social Login** 🌍: Quick login with Google or GitHub without needing a separate password, using OAuth2 protocol for secure authentication.

 These features work together to create a complete forum experience.